The IACBE provides significant opportunities for professional development through a variety of conferences and workshops held around the world.

 The IACBE is organized into 11 Regional Assemblies that are regional associations of the IACBE's membership.
 Members of these Regional Assemblies meet each year in the fall for regional conferences for professional development and to share best practices in business education.

-Each year in June, the IACBE sponsors and hosts the annual IACBE Summer Institute.
-The four-day-long institute offers sessions in various aspects of the IACBE’s accreditation process, best practices in business education, and advancing academic quality in business units and programs.
+Each year in July, the IACBE sponsors and hosts the annual IACBE Summer Institute.
+The three-day-long institute offers sessions in various aspects of the IACBE’s accreditation process, best practices in business education, and advancing academic quality in business units and programs.

 Workshops and Seminars